mattermost/docs/source/configure/calls-deployment.rst

 .. include:: ../_static/badges/allplans-cloud-selfhosted.rst
   :start-after: :nosearch:

 This document provides information on how to successfully make the Calls plugin work on self-hosted deployments.
-It also outlines some of the most common deployment strategies with example diagrams, and also provides the deployment guidelines for the recording and transcription service.
+It also outlines some of the most common deployment strategies with example diagrams, and provides the deployment guidelines for the recording, transcription, and live captions service.

 - `Terminology <#terminology>`__
 - `Plugin components <#plugin-components>`__